SASfit/SASfit/Readme.md

     cd <SASfit-path>
     sh src/appveyor/4_build.sh

+The build process might end with an error message of `appimage-builder` not being found which is ok, since it was not installed and an *.AppImage* package is not created.
+But the *libsasfit.so* library and the *saskit* integrated Tcl/Tk interpreter should exist and it can be used to run SASfit from the source directory directly:

+    ./saskit/saskit_linux64 sasfit.vfs/main.tcl

+If desired, the system packages and tools for building an *.AppImage* package can be installed by running the following script similar to the one earlier:

+    cd <SASfit-path>
+    sh src/appveyor/0_install_linux4packaging.sh

+This script also installs docker or makes sure it is installed and adjusts the required user & group settings of the current user to use docker.
+For these changes to take effect, a log out and log in is necessary, including a restart of the graphical desktop session if there is one in use.

-The resulting package can be found in the *src* directory while the assembled package directory structure is next to the SASfit directory one level up ('<SASfit-path>/../<SASfit-binary-package>').
+Building SASfit again via `4_build.sh` should create an AppImage in the *src* directory while the assembled package directory structure is next to the SASfit directory one level up ('<SASfit-path>/../<SASfit-binary-package>').

 ### Common helpers